dwf/rescued-scipy-wiki/EuroSciPy2008.rst

 -------------------------

- Our first European SciPy_ meeting was a great success (with many thanks to the organizers and sponsors -- [`http://python-academy.com`_ Python Academy], [`http://www.enthought.com`_ Enthought, Inc.] and `Logilab <http://www.logilab.fr>`_).
+ Our first European SciPy_ meeting was a great success (with many thanks to the organizers and sponsors -- `Python Academy <http://python-academy.com>`_, [`http://www.enthought.com`_ Enthought, Inc.] and `Logilab <http://www.logilab.fr>`_).
 The attendance was around 44 this year.
 We had a fantastic venue and many compelling talks.
 There were fantastic, wide-ranging discussions between sessions and the city (`Leipzig <http://en.wikipedia.org/wiki/Leipzig>`_) proved to be a main character in the weekend.
 All in all, a great group of people in a beautiful place.

 Keep an eye out for more updates and a forthcoming EuroSciPyPhotoGallery_.
 If you've taken any interesting (or scandalous) photos from the meeting, post them as well.